 PhD thesis

-In my PhD thesis, I propose a pragmatist approach to the incoherence and vagueness in the scientific representations used in neuroscience.
-By analysing case studies from research projects on rhythmic motor pattern generation, I argue that incoherent representations resulting from the use of vague concepts can sometimes be conducive to explanatory progress in neuroscience.
-Hence, I challenge the traditional view that coherence and precision are always desirable features for scientific theories and models.
+In my PhD thesis, I propose a pragmatist approach to inconsistency and vagueness in the scientific representations used in neuroscience.
+By analysing case studies from research projects on rhythmic motor pattern generation, I argue that inconsistent representations result not only from the use of idealisations, but also from conceptual vagueness.
+Moreover, representational inconsistency can sometimes be conducive to explanatory progress in neuroscience.
+Hence, I challenge the traditional view that consistency and precision are always desirable features of scientific theories and models.
 This thesis also contributes to the ‘new mechanist’ philosophy by addressing topics including the explanatory power of models, mechanism boundaries, constitutive relevance, etc.

 Publications